What does it mean for MSC to be a public charter school?

 The Montessori Method teaches children in an atmosphere of inquiry and discovery where personal interests and talents are encouraged.
 Students learn and apply language, science, mathematics, and cultural studies using hands-on lessons and concrete models.
 See the "About" page of this web site for greater details.

 Did MSC retain staff from the private school?

 Yes.
 All teachers and administrative staff remained at MSC.
-We hired additional teachers as needed, including native speakers of Spanish.
+We have hired additional teachers as needed, including native speakers of Spanish.

 When did this take place?

 The Charter Institute Board of Directors approved the charter on February 9th, 2018, and the Charter Committee has converted to the Board of Directors of the new charter school, Reverend Eric Faz, Chair.
 The first lottery took place at the Camden Branch of the Kershaw County Library on April 10th of 2018.

 Will the highest grade available at MSC be 8th grade?

 No. MSC added a Middle School (7th grade) in 2019 and will add 8th grade in 2020 and 9th grade in 2021.
 A High School may be added, depending on interest, expanding one grade level each year.
 This would require an amendment of the charter.

 Does MSC charge tuition?

 Tuition is not charged for grades K-5 through 8th.
 An instructional fee of $155 per week is charged for infants through children age 4 attending until 3 PM and $100 for those attending until 11:30 AM.
 Parents of children who are not state funded may download an Instructional Fee Reduction application from the Lottery page once their child has been offered a space at the school.